Project-Backstab/BF2MC-Matchmaker/Readme.md

 ![http://bf2mc.com](images/BF2MC0_LOGO_no_colon.png)

-# Battlefield 2: Modern Combat Matchmaker server
+# Battlefield 2: Modern Combat Matchmaker Server

-This is a project to revive the online matchmaking services.
-This allows you to create a account and go online again.
+This project aims to revive the online matchmaking services for Battlefield 2: Modern Combat on PlayStation 2.

-It also has the possebility to save your stats and communicate with other players.
+It enables players to create accounts and clans, add friends, and chat in-game.
+Additionally, we provide leaderboards for both players and clans.
+This project is essentially a recreation of the original GameSpy services, but with numerous enhancements and extra features.

+We've also developed an API that allows third parties to access player, game, and clan data collected by our system.

+We provide a documentation website about our project over [here](https://doc.bf2mc.com).
+You can find more details about all the source code we made.

+Note: This project does not include the BF2MC-GameServer, which is required to host game servers.
+That is a separate project.

 ## DNS